 When combined with vacuum-packing to remove oxygen, dehydration is a great way to preserve food.

 NOTE: Special care needs to be taken with drying meats to make jerky.
-Meat needs to reach sufficient temperature to kill bacteria like salmonella.
+Meat needs to reach a sufficient temperature to kill bacteria like salmonella.

 Recommended Reading: Best Food Dehydrators Reviewed

 For step-by-step instructions and plans, check out the book The Solar Food Dryer: How to Make and Use Your Own Low-Cost, High Performance, Sun-Powered Food Dehydrator.
+(Amazon Link)